Resources for Questions about Medication during Pregnancy and Lactation

 Parents and providers can access reliable information about medication uses and risks during pregnancy and postpartum at these links below.
-Decisions about taking medication during pregnancy and breastfeeding is individual, and is best made in consultation with your healthcare provider.
+Decisions about taking medication during pregnancy and breastfeeding is individual, and are best made in consultation with your healthcare provider.
 However, some healthcare providers don’t have all the information about using medication during this time, and this can be very confusing to families.
 We are very grateful for these research registries that keep track and are reliable sources of information regarding medication risks and uses.

 Mother to Baby